Ways to manage public speaking fear

 See your doctor to discuss symptoms and solutions.
 You will know when the situation has gone beyond self-manageable limits.
 Don’t be too proud or frightened to make the call.
 There are many, many people who can not solve this on their own.
 Ask rather than suffer in silence.

 Be aware that although there are drugs which will lessen the intensity of your experience, taking them is a short term solution.
 However, if it’s an emergency this could be just what you need to get you through your present situation.

 The doctor will also advise whether your discomfort is the result of physical illness rather than extreme anxiety.
 I know from experience when you’re in the midst of an attack sometimes it is hard to tell the difference.

 10. Try natural remedies

 There are many available either through a regular drug store or specialist natural health outlets.

 One of the most commonly used is Bach Flowers Rescue Remedy.
 It contains a mix of five different flower essences and is especially formulated to combat the effects of extreme stress.
 I always had a bottle on hand for students suffering first night nerves.

-Other common natural calming aids are special aromatherapy mixtures (which generally include lavender) and herbal teas.
-Varying mineral and vitamin supplements (for instance magnesium) may help as well.
+Other common natural calming aids are special aromatherapy mixtures lavender and herbal teas.
+Varying mineral and vitamin supplements may help as well.